Breaking News

 Lower speeds can reduce severity, but frequent stopping and close spacing can still lead to multi-vehicle incidents.

-Stay Updated on Heavy Traffic Crash Conditions
+Stay Updated on Crash Activity with Local Accident Reports

 1Seek treatment promptly after being injured in an accident.
 Your first priority should always be your health.
 Many providers offer treatment on a lien basis, meaning you can get the care you need now and pay later when your claim is resolved.